kvasdopil/ui-gen/docs/MEMORY.md

 - User identification: Email hash (SHA-256) used as userId for privacy (see `src/lib/auth.ts` - `hashEmail()` function)
 - Workspace: Each user has a default workspace (email hash + name 'default')
 - Screen creation: Two-step process - create screen first via `POST /api/screens`, then create first dialog entry via `POST /api/screens/:id/dialog`
-- Dialog entries: Immutable once created (no update endpoint, only DELETE)
+- Dialog entries: Immutable once created (no update endpoint, only DELETE) - except arrows can be updated via PUT
 - API endpoints: RESTful design with separate endpoints for screens and dialog entries (see `src/app/api/screens/`)
 - Validation: Zod schemas used for all API request validation (see `src/lib/validations.ts`)
 - All API endpoints require authentication - use `getAuthenticatedUser()` from `src/lib/auth.ts`
 - Workspace auto-creation: Use `getOrCreateWorkspace()` from `src/lib/auth.ts` to get or create user's workspace
 - Deprecated endpoint: `/api/create` is deprecated but kept for backward compatibility

+### State Management

 - New screens are NOT auto-selected or auto-centered to prevent viewport disruption
 - Placeholder screen: Shows when `isLoading` is true OR when there's an incomplete conversation point OR when screen exists but has no content yet
 - Tool call error handling: `findUnsplashImage` tool includes validation and graceful fallback - if tool calls fail, generation retries without tools